 Thus, this rate equation corresponds to Eq.~\ref{eq:model} with the reproduction rate function $x r(x) = \frac {(\epsilon +\kappa x)^2} {\epsilon + \kappa x + \bar\phi}$.
 Further, in this model also $\rm{X}_1$ and $\rm{X}_2$ compete for the same substrate $\rm{S}$; therefore, this model also shows the bistability, if the condition $\frac{d}{dt}r(\chi^*/2) > 0$ is satisfied, where $s^*r(\chi^*/2) = \phi$.
 (Later, the condition for this reaction system to be bistable under the serial dilution protocol is derived.)

-Secondly, for the system show bistability, both of the reactions, from $\rm{S}$ to $X'_1$ and from $X'_1$ to $\rm{X}_1$ have to be catalyzed by $\rm{X}_1$; for example, we modify the model as the reaction $\rm{S}$ to $X'_1$ is catalyzed by $X'_1$ instead of $\rm{X}_1$ (Fig.\,\ref{fig:SI2steps}C).
+Secondly, for the system to exhibit bistability, both of the reactions, from $\rm{S}$ to $X'_1$ and from $X'_1$ to $\rm{X}_1$ have to be catalyzed by $\rm{X}_1$; for example, we modify the model as the reaction $\rm{S}$ to $X'_1$ is catalyzed by $X'_1$ instead of $\rm{X}_1$ (Fig.\,\ref{fig:SI2steps}C).
 Under the CSTR condition, the rate equations of the model are

 where $s^{tot} = s + x'_1 + x'_2 + x_1 + x_2$.
 This system has only one stable fixed point and does not show bistability.
-This is because, $\rm{X}_1$ and $\rm{X}_2$ does not compete for the same resource for their replications but $\rm{X}'_1$ and $\rm{X}'_2$ does.
+This is because $\rm{X}_1$ and $\rm{X}_2$ do not compete for the same resource for their replications, but $\rm{X}'_1$ and $\rm{X}'_2$ do.
 Then, the effective reproduction rate functions for $X'_1$ and $X'_2$ do not satisfy the condition for the symmetric state to be unstable.